TimLdev/ZwessBot/README.md

 # ZwessBot
-*The bot/messages are in: NL/Dutch*
+*The bot/messages language is: NL/Dutch*

 **Discord bot made in Java using JDA**